Chaldean Catholic Eparchy of Saint Peter the Apostle of San Diego

 Chaldean Eparchy of Saint Peter the Apostle (Eparchia Sancti Petri Apostoli urbis Sancti Didaci Chaldaeorum) is a Chaldean Catholic Church eparchy of the Catholic Church in the Western United States.

 It practices the Syro-Oriental Rite in the Syriac/Arameic language.
-It is exempt, i.e. immediately subject to the Holy See, not part of any ecclesiastical province.
-Its cathedral episcopal see is St. Peter's Chaldean Catholic Cathedral, located in El Cajon, California.
+It is exempt, i.e., immediately subject to the Holy See, not part of any ecclesiastical province.
+Its cathedral episcopal see is St. Peter Chaldean Catholic Cathedral, located in El Cajon, California.

 History

-It was created by Pope John Paul II on 21 May 2002 on territory split off from the Chaldean Catholic Eparchy of Saint Thomas the Apostle of Detroit, also exempt, and the only other Chaldean Catholic diocese in the USA.
+It was created by Pope John Paul II on May 21, 2002, on territory split off from the Chaldean Catholic Eparchy of Saint Thomas the Apostle of Detroit, also exempt, and the only other Chaldean Catholic diocese in the United States.